 When the pads get wet, change them immediately.
 Doing this will minimize the risk of getting irritated and sore nipples which may lead to nipple infection.

-FAQ about how often to change nursing pads
+More on how often to change nursing pads

-Q. How many nursing pads do I need?
+How many nursing pads do I need?

 The number of nursing pads you need depends on how much you leak.

 If you are leaking heavily, you may need to change as often as possible – up to 6 times a day.

 This is where you choose the most cost-effective nursing pads between disposables and reusable.
 Remember if you choose to buy reusable pads, you will have to wash them as often as possible since you will be using several of them per day.